jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 2. You can then go to the twitter - https://twitter.com/shoppingapp037 - to see the products that were just added.

 **NOTE:** this is a shared twitter account.
+You will get errors if you load the same products multiple times too quickly, or if another user has recently added the same products, as twitter rejects duplicate timeline posts.
-You can update the create your own account and update the credentials in shoppingApplication.properties.
+You can also create your own account and update the credentials in shoppingApplication.properties.

 3. You can go to salesforce to see the products added as well.

-**NOTE:** this is a shared salesforce demo account.
+**NOTE:** this is a shared salesforce demo account and may not work reliably as credentials expire.
 You should update to create your own account and update the credentials in shoppingApplication.properties.

 [*Back to running*](#running-the-demos)